wtchoi/swifthand2/README.md

 ```
-./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/eliminate-loop <DEVICE ID> 9090 720 eliminate-loop 1 output/anymemo/stabilized/minimized_trace.json 10
+./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/eliminate-loop <DEVICE ID> 9090 720 eliminate-loop 1 output/anymemo/stabilized/minimized_trace.json 4
 ```

 The above command executes the first phase of the DetReduce algorithm (eliminate-loop).
-It uses 720 seconds for time out, and it re-executes each candidate trace ten times (the last command line argument) to check if if is replayable.
+It uses 720 seconds for time out, and it re-executes each candidate trace four times (the last command line argument) to check if if is replayable.
 It takes the trace obtained from the stabilization pass (stabilized/minimized_trace.json).
 Once the first phase is finished, one can move to the second phase.

 ```
-./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/splicing <DEVICE ID> 9090 720 splicing 1 output/anymemo/eliminate-loop/minimized_trace.json 10 3
+./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/splicing <DEVICE ID> 9090 720 splicing 1 output/anymemo/eliminate-loop/minimized_trace.json 4 3
 ```

 The above command executes the second phase of the RetReduce algorithm (splicing).
-It uses 720 seconds for time out, re-executes each candidate trace ten times (the second argument from the end), and uses at most three trace fragments to produce a spliced trace (the last argument).
+It uses 720 seconds for time out, re-executes each candidate trace four times (the second argument from the end), and uses at most three trace fragments to produce a spliced trace (the last argument).
 It takes the trace obtained from the eliminate-loop pass (eliminate-loop/minimized_trace.json).
 The result of the second phase will be available in the *output/anymemo/splicing/minimized_trace.json* file.